dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/local_testing.md

 You may want to perform local testing of the Lambda function when creating log Forwarding rules or log processing rules to validate that they behave as expected before deploying the changes.

-As we're using Docker to build a Lambda container image, you can use the following steps to test locally:
+You can use the following steps to test locally:

 1. Create a file `dev/env_vars.cfg` with the required configuration environment variables for the Lambda function to work: